google/codeworld/web/help/GuideUnit1.md

     wheel    = solidCircle(4)
     ~~~~~

-    This code draws a black circle.
-The definition of `redWheel` doesn't
+    This time, you see a black circle. `redWheel` is still defined to
-    change anything, because when defining `program`, you didn't define it
+    be a red circle; but that doesn't change anything, because
-    to be a drawing of `redWheel`.
+    `program` is defined to be a drawing of `wheel`, which is black.

-When you use `colored` in a program, the a *whole expression* like
+When you use `colored` in a program, a *whole expression* like
 `colored(pic, blue)` describes a picture, so you can use an expression
 like this in all the same places you could use any other description of
 a picture.
-For example, you might define a nametag like this.
+For example, you might define `nametag` like this.

 ~~~~~ . clickable
 program = drawingOf(nametag)